Admin Policy Enforcement#

 You can host an admin policy as a RESTful API server and configure the SkyPilot to call the RESTful url to apply the policy.

 It is recommended to inherit your implementation from the AdminPolicy interface to ensure the request and response body are correctly typed.
+You can also import existing policies at the server and composite these policies to fit your needs.
 Here is an example of implementing a policy server using Python and FastAPI:

 Example Policy Server